ValveSoftware/GameNetworkingSockets/README.md

 ## Roadmap
 Here are some areas we're actively working on improving.

-### Bandwidth estimation temporarily broken
+### Bandwidth estimation
-As part of the reliability layer rewrite, bandwidth estimation is temporarily broken, and a fixed (configurable) rate is used.
-This is because the new ack model allows the sender to know packet-by-packet which were delivered and dropped, and thus the TCP-friendly rate calculations can be done by the sender, instead of by the receiver.
-The RFC mentions this possibility.
+An earlier version of this code implemented TCP-friendly rate control (RFC 5348) But as part of the reliability layer rewrite, bandwidth estimation has been temporarily broken, and a fixed (configurable) rate is used.
+It's not clear if it's worth the complexity of implementation and testing to get sender-calculated TCP-friendly rate control implemented, or a simpler method would do just as good.
+Whatever method we use, needs to work even if the app code inspects the state and decides not to send a message.
+In this case, the bandwidth estimation logic might perceive that the channel is not "data-limited", when it essentially is.
+We could add an entry point to allow the application to express this, but this is getting complicted, making it more difficult for app code to do the right thing.
+It'd be better if it mostly "just worked" when app code does the simple thing.

 ### Use of STL causing more dynamic memory allocations than necessary
 There are a few STL maps and such that could be significantly optimized